 When I resigned in May of 2020, I could have just left “quietly”.
 But, I wanted to do my part to fulfill Matthew 18:16, as this is a passage the CEO likes to use.
 Melissa and others would have fulfilled v15, and at least two others did their v16 part.

 I thought I would just be saying “To be consistent with the values that I signed up for, I can’t continue to work here” and that would be it.
 I made the mistake of mentioning who had verified the information that informed my decision to leave.

-A few days after that, the Senior Technology Officer threatened Jeff, Nathan, and Greg’s new employer.
-Some or all of those men were disparaged in front of 100 or more employees at the Lampo office.
-Based on what people who were in attendance related to me, very little, if any of it, was true.
+A few days after that, the Ramsey Solutions Senior Technology Officer, Brendan Wovchko, threatened the new employer for Jeff, Nathan, and Greg.
+Some or all of those men were disparaged in front of 100 or more employees at the Lampo office by Dave Ramsey himself.
+Based on what people who were in attendance related to me and others, very little, if any of it, was true.

 A week or so later, another employee brought up in his exit interview that how Greg was treated was not right.
 The response from one of the board members was “that was just a shot across the bow.”

-Some time in June or July I had lunch with my former boss.
-His description of what happened to those four men was a “big misunderstanding.”
+Some time in June or July I had lunch with my former boss, Jim E. His description of what happened to those four men was a “big misunderstanding.”
 If that was the case, if the things that were said were either not true or based on bad information, harm was still done.
 Where was the apology?

 But, then again, Dave has this quote, or one like it, in at least two of his books: